apartmentlines/mattermost-plugin-poor-mans-scheduled-messages/assets/help.md

 ### Scheduled messages

-**Need to send a message later?** Use the `/schedule` command.
-Type the command in the chat where you want your message to appear later.
-It will be sent automatically at the time you choose.
+**Need to send a message later?** Use the `/schedule` command -- it will be sent automatically at the time you choose.

 **How to schedule:**

+Switch to the channel or direct message where you want the message to appear, then type:

 `/schedule at <time> [on <date>] message <your message text>`